Publisher: Warner Bros. Interactive Entertainment

 Also Available On

 Netherrealm Studios made a name for themselves in the comic scene with Injustice: Gods Among Us.
 It was the first 3D fighting game that featured superheroes in a long time and was actually good, some even considered it the best ever made.
-With the backlash for Mortal Kombat vs. DC Universe, Neatherrealm decided to keep the MK universe out and go for its own thing, the results were well received.
+With the backlash for Mortal Kombat vs. DC Universe, Neatherrealm decided to keep the MK universe out and go for its own thing, and the results were well received.

 Injustice 2 is a continuation of the first game in terms of story and content.
 The gameplay is more refined and feels tighter and punchier, and there’s just a lot more content.
 The story revolves around Brainiac trying to destroy every civilized planet in the universe for his own entertainment, but the Justice League and other DC heroes are fighting it out trying to control their rage and getting into moral dilemmas.
 To be honest, I’m not a huge fan of the Injustice storyline.
 It feels like a straightforward comic book when it could be so much more.
 Instead of taking the smart ideas from the movies, it sticks true to its form, which is I guess a good thing if that’s what you’re looking for.

 After the story was finished I felt lit was long-winded and didn’t seem to really go anywhere.
 The characters weren’t changed or progressed in any way which is what I would have wanted.
 Outside of the story the game is fantastic and plays very well.
 Every character got an upgrade from the last game and the new additions are interesting.
 Bigger names like Super Girl, Swamp Thing, and Scarecrow are present while many lesser-known heroes such as Captain Cold, Gorilla Grodd, Black Adam, and Cheetah are here.
 It’s a very diverse cast of heroes with every fighting style imaginable.
 The characters punch and kick with force and the game is fast-paced and a lot of fun.